Pyrdacor/Ambermoon-Advanced/docs/ExtendedLOB.md

 In constrast to the original LOB, instead of a header byte where each bit specifies if a literal or match follows, each header byte directly encodes some byte sequence.

 As each header byte can have a value from 0 to 255, the following value ranges encode specific things.

-So read a byte from the encoded data stream, decode its meaning, read more bytes as needed and proceed with the next header byte.
+So to process compressed data, read a byte from the encoded data stream, decode its meaning, read more bytes as needed and proceed with the next header byte.
+Keep going until the whole data is decompressed.

 ## 0: Encodes a run-length encoding (RLE) of zeros